How To Improve Your Credit Score

 After payment history, credit usage has the biggest impact on your credit score.
 This is measured through your credit utilization ratio, which compares how much credit you’re using to how much you have available.

 For example, if you have a $500 credit limit and a $75 balance, your utilization is 15%.
-In general, keeping your utilization at 30% or lower helps support a healthy credit score.
+In general, keeping your utilization below 30% is a common guideline, but lower is usually better when possible.

 You don’t need to carry a balance to benefit your credit.
 Paying off your statement balance in full won’t hurt your score — and it can actually make managing your finances easier.
 Reducing outstanding balances, avoiding new debt, and responsibly increasing credit limits can all help keep your utilization in check while you work to improve your credit.